pragatidode/code_review_test/README.md

-# code_review_test
+# Number Utils

-Created this repository for basic testing of gpt code reviewer
+Simple utilities for prime checking and factorial computation.